jasonicarter/jasoncarter.io/_drafts/product-management-of-wordsplus.md

 ## Design
 The look and feel of WordsPlus changed somewhat drastically across it's lifetime, as you can see below.
 This is mostly due to two things, features and personal taste.

-Features: With new features and functionality being added, the design required some restructuring.
+**Features:** With new features and functionality being added, the design required some restructuring.
 For example, when I introduced the "Word of The Day" feature I need to shift around items on the home page.
 And when the Q10 was released (with square dimensions) I wanted the app to be *visually consistent* so I updated the layout for both platforms.

-Personal Taste: My original design was black with blue titles which I thought at the time was so sweet, needed some touchups but for a beta (more like an alpha), it was great.
+**Personal Taste:** My original design was black with blue titles which I thought at the time was so sweet, needed some touchups but for a beta (more like an alpha), it was great.
 Remember, this was also devs only since WordsPlus was a Z10 launch title.
 However, as time went on I wanted a "cleaner" and more colorful look.
 But even with my inital switch you can see I had a few more tweaks, not just to the color but layout and logo designs as well.
 I even created some addition themes as in-app purchases.

 ## Test + Launch

-Talk about in-app purchases and ads
+For testing I really didn't do that much, or as much as I probably should have but I went with the "minimal viable product", "move fast and break things" and "fail fast, fail often" mantra.
+I wanted the first-mover advantage, remember this was for Blackberry's new platform and WordsPlus was planned as a launch title.
+So I pushed out my MVP and just iterated over it with improvements and bug fixing, which mostly happened in alpha/beta with only devs prior to the launch.
+After launch this process continued.

-- 99 cents to upgrade
+Going into launch I had a much more refined version of the app.
+One thing I sorely lacked was marketing, which honestly, I thought Blackberry was going to go all-in for their developers, they didn't.

-- didn't want / feel right to sell word categories
+Within the first few months I had setup in-app ads and purchases.
+There are tons of articles on paid vs free vs freemium, so I wont go into it here but basically I started off with paid, then went to a freemium model and later removed the ads because they just weren't working and I felt it ruined the UI/UX without any good monetary return.

-- probably gave away too much for free
+In the iPhone app store, I've read your launch makes or breaks the app.
+My experience with Blackberry was the complete opposite as I added more value aka features/bug fixes/etc the more great reviews and downloads came in.

 ## Analyze